ivmai/bdwgc/README.md

 seen by the garbage collector.
 Thus objects pointed to only from such a region may be prematurely deallocated.
-It is thus suggested that the standard `malloc` be used only for memory regions, such as I/O buffers, that are guaranteed not to contain pointers to garbage collectable memory.
+It is thus suggested that the standard `malloc` be used only for memory regions, such as I/O buffers, that are guaranteed not to contain pointers to garbage collectible memory.
 Pointers in C language automatic, static, or register variables, are correctly recognized.
 (Note that `GC_malloc_uncollectable` has semantics similar to standard malloc, but allocates objects that are